 As parents, you want to make sure that your high school child is in a safe learning environment, with skilled teachers and strong leaders, which will aid him to succeed academically.
 It is also very important to obtain “user-friendly information,” which are key pieces of information that should include a school’s graduation requirements, graduation and dropout rates, and student performance on state tests.
 Finally, preparing for college, filling out applications and waiting to hear where your child will go for his career choice or professional schooling are hallmarks of this stage.

 The pressures of a Mito high schooler are both emotional and educational.
 Attendance continues to be an issue, as well as the inability to attend daily for long periods of time without rest.
 Often IEP’s can support and accommodate high schoolers as they realize that they are nearing the end of one journey.
-Depending on the symptoms with which the Mito high schooler presents, fatigue, eye strain/vision issues, migraines, hormonal changes, body frailty due to increased academic stressors and emotional pressures can easily exacerbate symptoms that may have appeared dormant for a while.
+Depending on the symptoms with which the Mito high schooler presents, The overall feeling of tiredness or lack of energy.
+It is not the same as simply feeling drowsy or sleepy.
+Being fatigued means having no motivation or energy., eye strain/vision issues, migraines, hormonal changes, body frailty due to increased academic stressors and emotional pressures can easily exacerbate symptoms that may have appeared dormant for a while.
 Again, with proper supports all is possible academically.

 Please view these additional resources: